ArmeenF/AlaskaGreedKata/README.md

 # AlaskaGreedKata

 ## Questions that you came up with
 ###### -Do we want to create a random array of elements?
 In the end, for simplicyty sake I intialized my own arrays of ints in main.
 The same used in the example file.
+I do have a block of code to support having a random array of ints from 1 -6.
 ###### -Do we want to document the program?
 I went ahead and made comment documentation of how my program works.

 ## Assumptions you made